MultisampledNight/comphardware/README.md

   for them.
 - No real testing done yet.
 - Depending on having freeglut installed for getting the user's GPU.
-- (Optional) No BSD support for getting the CPU.

 If I/we somehow manage to fix all of these points, I might consider going stable.